Menu

 Please find below the Annual Statement of Governance, which includes details of our Governors including their names, categories, responsibilities, terms of appointment and annual meeting attendance.

-Annual Statement of Governance 2022/2023
+Annual Statement of Governance 2024-25

 The Governing Body is responsible for setting the strategy of the school and monitoring its implementation.
 At the start of the year, the Governing Body agreed to continue with the structure approved at the start of 2020-21 whereby there is limited delegation to committees and so the majority of the business of the Governing Body business was conducted via these FGB meetings.

-Governors expect that the school will promote and deliver the highest possible standards of provision for pupils in terms of safeguarding, curriculum, health and safety and environment.
+Governors expect that the school will promote and deliver the highest possible standards of provision for pupils in terms of safeguarding, curriculum, health and safety and the school environment.
 Governors are responsible for the conduct of the school in all areas.
 All Governors are involved in setting and monitoring the school's vision, aims and policies and may be involved in hearing appeals or grievances.

 Key roles of the Governing Body: